-- Updated generator interconnection agreements to include recommendations of the second NERC alert as requirements. - Developed a solar PV database to include data on existing inverters and related control settings. - Worked with generators and inverter manufacturers to obtain accurate models of inverter behavior under stress. - Adjusted contingency reserves to account for possible tripping. - Filed a request at NERC for a new standard for inverter-based generation.
+- Developed a solar PV database to include data on existing inverters and related control settings. - Worked with generators and inverter manufacturers to obtain accurate models of inverter behavior under stress. - Adjusted contingency reserves to account for possible tripping. - Filed a request at NERC for a new standard for inverter-based generation.